EldhosePoulose/eldhosepoulose/README.md

 - 🌱 Nurturing skills in Data Science/Machine Learning
 - 💡 I'm interested in discussing topics from Machine Learning, Data Science, Big Data, Cloud and AI
 - 👯 I’m looking to collaborate on Data Science/Machine Learning Course creations.
-- 💬 Talk to me about: Travelling, Technology, Interior Designs or anything that interests you.
+- 💬 Talk to me about: Travelling, Technology, Innovative ideas to solve your problems.
 - 📚 Book that I am currently reading "The Singularity Is Near: When Humans Transcend Biology" Written by Ray Kurzweil
 - 🛸 Lived/Visited in: 🇨🇭Switzerland 🇩🇪 Germany 🇦🇹 Austria 🇫🇷 France 🇮🇳 India 🇨🇿 Czech
 - 🚀 Places to Visit: 🇮🇪 Ireland 🇸🇪 Sweden 🇳🇴 Norway 🇫🇮 Finland 🇩🇰 Denmark 🇸🇰Slovakia